14 Data Cleaning

 5. De-identified

 • If confidentiality is promised to participants, data needs to be de-identified.
 At the early phases of data cleaning, this simply means that all direct identifiers (see Chapter 4) are removed from the data and replaced with study codes (i.e., participant unique identifier).
-Before publicly sharing data, additional work will be required to remove indirect identifiers as well and we will discuss this more in Chapter 15.
+Before publicly sharing data, additional work may be required to remove indirect identifiers as well and we will discuss this more in Chapter 16.

 6. Interpretable